-On September 25, 2009, Protexure Insurance Agency, Inc. (formerly AmerInst Professional Services, Limited), an indirect wholly-owned subsidiary ("Protexure"), entered into an agency agreement (the "Agency Agreement") with The North River Insurance Company, United States Fire Insurance Company, Crum & Forster Indemnity Company, Crum and Forster Insurance Company, and Crum & Forster Specialty Insurance Company (collectively, "C&F") pursuant to which C&F appointed Protexure as an agent for the purposes of soliciting, underwriting, quoting, binding, issuing, cancelling, non-renewing and endorsing accountants' professional liability and lawyers' professional liability insurance coverage in all 50 states of the United States and the District of Columbia.
+On September 25, 2009, Protexure entered into an agency agreement (the "Agency Agreement") with The North River Insurance Company, United States Fire Insurance Company, Crum & Forster Indemnity Company, Crum and Forster Insurance Company, and Crum & Forster Specialty Insurance Company (collectively, "C&F") pursuant to which C&F appointed Protexure as its exclusive agent for the purposes of soliciting, underwriting, quoting, binding, issuing, cancelling, non-renewing and endorsing accountants' professional liability and lawyers' professional liability insurance coverage in all 50 states of the United States and the District of Columbia.
 The initial term of the Agency Agreement was for four years with automatic one-year renewals thereafter.
-The Agency Agreement automatically renewed on September 25, 2019.
+The Agency Agreement automatically renewed on September 25, 2020.